mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 This benchmark shows that BastionLab can perform a join operation faster than the other compared solutions - Pandas and Polars.

-The mean execution times show that using BastionLab is comparable to using Polars.
+The mean execution times indicate that using BastionLab is comparable to using Polars.
 BastionLab is still a little bit more performant, being 1.14 times faster than Polars Rust and 1.19 times faster than Polars Python.
 BastionLab is however 7.15 times faster than Pandas!

 Using BastionLab within a TEE adds a slight overhead.
 BastionLab (without a TEE) is 1.39 times faster than BastionLab within a TEE.